 Burning with curiosity, 17 respectable software engineers had brought this observation to the table in a sit-down in Utah (USA) in 2001.
 In search for what makes these lightweight methodologies and frameworks amazingly effective compared to the traditional ways of working, they found some of the best values that are shared between Scrum, XP, DSDM, Crystal, among others, to be “Agile”.
 This was when the term “Agile” was coined and the Manifesto for Agile Software development was drafted and introduced to the world, allowing the software industry to take the revolutionary shape as we see it today.

 According to agilemanifesto.org, the Manifesto reflects “better ways of developing software by doing it and helping others do it” by putting more focus on individuals and interactions, working software, customer collaboration, and responding to change.
 Meanwhile, it minimizes the use of “processes and tools”, “comprehensive documentation”, “contract negotiation” and “following a plan”, in order to maximize the Agile effects.

 4. Applications of Agile in and outside software industry

 Though invented by software developers to address key problems in the software industry, the agile philosophy provably works in many areas.
 In reality, Agile methods and practices have been applied successfully in a wide variety of industries, such as:

 - Industrial manufacturing

 Reproduced from: VersionOne CollabNet 2018

 4.2 From Axon Active’s experience

-Within a decade of offering offshore software development services to clients around the world, Axon Active also works with and observes a number of other industries where agile software development is in great demand, including:
+Within a decade of offering agile software development services to clients around the world, Axon Active also works with and observes a number of other industries where Agile software development is in great demand, including:

 - Information storage